fulldecent/swift6-module-template/Recipe.md

 ### VI.
 Make your Example application depend on your module

 1. Open Example.xcodeproj in Xcode
-3. In Xcode, choose File > Add Package Dependencies...
+2. In Xcode, choose File > Add Package Dependencies...
    1. Click "Add Local..."
-   2. Select the `xxPROJECTxNAMExx` folder on your desktop
+   2. Select the folder `xxPROJECTxNAMExx` on the desktop (don't double click it)
    3. Click "Add Package"
    4. In the choose package products, set the "add to target" to "Example", and click "Add Package"
+3. In Xcode, choose File > Packages > Reset Package Caches

 ### VII.
 Add additional project management files to the module